Takennncs/bds_admintag/README.md

-# relisoft_users
+# admin_tag
 ### ESX users visible ID and name around you

-Our discord with more scripts: https://discord.gg/F28PfsY
+Our discord with more scripts: https://discord.gg/tCUxhgzqFd

 **Dependencies:**
 - es_extended